How much is a psychology session?

 We offer six different appointment types depending on your situation or entitlements.

-1. Medicare rebate: For Medicare card holders, the Australian government supports up to ten sessions annually with a qualified psychologist.
-Pay upfront for a session with the psychologist of your choice, and after the Medicare rebate, you’re only $40 out-of-pocket.
-See the able below for the breakdown of fees.
+2. Medicare rebate: If you're a Medicare card holder, pay upfront for a session with the psychologist of your choice, and receive a Medicare rebate for up to ten sessions per year.
+See the table below for the breakdown of fees.

 3. Self fund: If you want to pay privately, our affordable rates are some of the best in Australia.
 The table below outlines the two different fees, which depend on your psychologist's experience.